Tiffolin/liri-node-app/README.md

 # LIRI BOT

-The user can access various information based on the type of commend they input.
+The user can access various information based on the type of command they input.
 *API referenced in this project:*
 * Bands in Town
 * Spotify